Is Pilates Good for Your Back?

 Prevention and treatment are two very different things that are often perceived as being the same.
 A common but wrong school of thought is that if something helps to prevent a problem, it must also be helpful in treating or fixing a problem.
 For example, we might take paracetamol (Panadol) to bring a fever down when, but that does not mean that we should take paracetamol regularly to prevent a fever from developing.

 Given the rise in the popularity and the number of injuries arising from Pilates and Yoga, there is a growing concern pertaining to the qualifications of the instructor of these disciplines.
-However, Sylvia believes that qualified instructors only accounts for half of the equation.
+However, Sylvia believes that qualified instructors only account for half of the equation.
 She says, “You can’t only depend on someone else to advise you on what’s appropriate.
 You have to take some proactive action on your own to better understand your conditions and needs.”
 While it can be daunting to dig through all available information, Sylvia feels that it is a necessary and important step to take.

 What If I Have Back Pain?